carbon-data-specification/Customer-Data/website/specs/design-principles.md

 ### Make ample complementary documentation and materials <a id="ample-documentation" href="#ample-documentation" class="permalink">🔗</a>

 By definition, our specifications must be comprehensive and, well, _specific_.
-This unfortunately means that the specifications themselves are complex and a probably not the most immediately readable thing for a new user.
+This unfortunately means that the specifications themselves are complex and are probably not the most immediately readable thing for a new user.

 So, in addition to publishing our official specifications, we must make an effort